abhinav-nath/all-about-react-js/code/concepts/hooks/useeffect-hook/README.md

      }, [data1, data2]);
      ```

-## useEffect's Clean-up function
+## `useEffect`'s Clean-up function

-There is only one possible value that we can return from the arrow function defined inside useEffect.
+There is only one possible value that we can return from the arrow function defined inside `useEffect`.

-The only thing allowed is **an another arrow function**
+The only thing allowed is **an another arrow function**:

 ```js
 useEffect(() => {